DrTimothyAldenDavis/GraphBLAS/README.md

                 Window can locate the Contents.m file.
 Note that this folder and all its contents are under the GNU GPLv3 (or later), not Apache-2.0.
-All other components of GraphBLAS (in particular, all code in libgraphblas.so) are licensed as Apache-2.0.
+All other components of GraphBLAS (in particular, all code in libgraphblas.so, and the entire CUDA folder) are licensed as Apache-2.0.

 Include:        user-accessible include file, GraphBLAS.h